-Unit Incentive Plan
+Unit Incentive Plans

-The Corporation's UIP allows the Corporation to issue RSUs and PSUs that are redeemable for the issuance of common shares.
+The Corporation's UIP allows the Corporation to issue RSUs and PSUs that are settled in equity or cash at the discretion of the Corporation.
 Unless otherwise directed by the Board of Directors, one third of each RSU grant vests and is redeemed on each of the first, second, and third anniversaries of the date of grant.
-RSUs terminate and cease to be redeemable on December 31st of the third year following the year in which the grant of the RSU was made.
+RSUs terminate and cease to be redeemable on December 31 of the third year following the year in which the grant of the RSU was made.